 The medical library at WMed is the primary source for biomedical information for our students, residents, faculty, and staff.
-Together, we provide customized access to electronic resources that directly support medical education, clinical care, research, and service.
+Together, we provide customized access to electronic resources that directly support medical education, research, clinical care, and community engagement.

-- Assistance complying with the NIH Public Access Policy
+- Assist with complying with the NIH Public Access Policy

-- Creating online tutorials and research guides for information resources
+- Create online tutorials and research guides for information resources

 - Health literacy

-- Wellness events hosted in the Information Commons
+- Host Wellness events in the Information Commons

 Our Services and Space

-WMed's medical school librarians are located in the Information Commons at the W.E.
+WMed's medical school informationists are located in the Information Commons at the W.E.
 Upjohn M.D.
-Campus in downtown Kalamazoo and by appointment in the Victor A. Berglund, M.D.
-Medical Library at the Oakland Drive Campus.
-Our librarians also meet and provide information consults with WMed-employed faculty and residents at other WMed locations, the Family Health Center, and Ascension Borgess Hospital and Bronson Methodist Hospital by appointment.
+Campus in downtown Kalamazoo.
+Our informationists also meet and provide information consults with WMed-employed faculty, staff, residents, and learners at all other WMed locations, Ascension Borgess Hospital, Bronson Methodist Hospital, Bronson Battle Creek Hospital, Grace Health, and by appointment.

-The Information Commons at the Upjohn Campus features individual and group study areas, reading spaces, access to computer equipment and printing, as well as a reference area for information consultations with a medical librarian.
+The Information Commons at the Upjohn Campus features individual and group study areas, quiet study, access to computer equipment, an interactive whiteboard, and printing, as well as a reference area for research consultations with an informationist.
 We welcome all WMed community faculty, employees, and currently enrolled students to access our space and resources.
 All of our resources are remotely accessible to community faculty, employees, and currently enrolled students with a WMed network login and password.
-Additionally, databases, journals, and books can be accessed through libguides.
+Additionally, databases, journals, books, and mobile applications can be accessed through the library's website.